nt74/mcr-srt-streamer/README.md

 ## Description

 `mcr-srt-streamer` is a tool for testing SRT (Secure Reliable Transport) listeners and callers, optimized for professional broadcast workflows (e.g., DVB transport streams).
-Built with Python, Flask, GStreamer, and Bootstrap 5 (with SVT color theme), it provides a web interface to manage and monitor multiple SRT streams originating from local Transport Stream (`.ts`) files, UDP multicast inputs, or internally generated test patterns.
+Built with Python, Flask, GStreamer, and Bootstrap 5 (with SVT color theme), it provides a web interface to manage and monitor multiple SRT streams originating from local Transport Stream (`.ts`) files, UDP multicast inputs, internally generated test patterns, or SMPTE 2022-7 redundant streams.

 The application configures GStreamer pipelines (`filesrc/udpsrc/videotestsrc ! ... ! srtsink`) for robust TS-over-SRT streaming and includes integrated network testing tools (`ping`, optionally `iperf3`) to recommend optimal SRT parameters (Latency, Overhead) derived from the Haivision SRT Deployment Guide[cite: 679].
 Recent refactoring has centralized configuration logic, standardized internal error reporting (using tuples), and separated frontend JavaScript into external files for improved maintainability and robustness.
 The interface is implemented with Bootstrap 5, jQuery, and Chart.js, designed for air-gapped or firewall-restricted operation with no external CDN dependencies.